 |Quick Facts: Social and Community Service Managers|

 Social and community service managers work for nonprofit organizations, private for-profit social service companies, and government agencies.
-Most work full time.
+The majority work full time.

-The median annual wage for social and community managers was $59,970 in May 2012.
+The median annual wage for social and community service managers was $64,100 in May 2017.

-Employment of social and community service managers is projected to grow 21 percent from 2012 to 2022, faster than the average for all occupations.
-Employment growth will be driven by increases in the elderly population, and increases in demand for substance abuse treatment and mental health and health-related services.
+Employment of social and community service managers is projected to grow 18 percent from 2016 to 2026, much faster than the average for all occupations.
+Employment growth will be driven by increases in the elderly population and increases in demand for substance abuse treatment and mental health and health-related services.

 Compare the job duties, education, job growth, and pay of social and community service managers with similar occupations.